 Ideally, shares are issued by companies seeking to raise funds from the general public.
-And by buying these shares, you acquire part-ownership of the company.
+And if you buy shares, you acquire part-ownership of the company.
 You can also participate in making critical decisions involving the company like voting for its directors, acquisition/expansion/consolidation plans, or whether the company should be sold.

 Ways to Buy Shares Online in the UK

 There are two primary ways of buying shares online in the UK.
-The most common is the purchase of actual shares from a stockbroker online who presents you with an electronic share certificate.
-These shares are similar to paper shares, and the holder gets to enjoy all the rights and privileges, including voting rights and a claim to distributed profits (dividends).
+The most common is to buy shares from a traditional stockbroker online who presents you with an electronic share dealing certificate.
+These shares are similar to paper shares, and the holder may get to enjoy all the rights and privileges, including voting rights and a claim to distributed profits (dividends).

 To acquire actual company shares, you only need to create an investment account with your broker or broker agent, fund the account, and initiate the purchase or have the broker buy the shares on your behalf.